 Amitriptyline is a tablet normally given for depression.
 It can be used in backpain in controlling back pain as it works on the chemicals released in the brain.
 Amitriptyline also increased improves your mood.
 The best action of amitriptyline is that it alters the way that your brain receives the pain sensation.

 As it acts on the chemicals in the brain, it can make you sleepy the next morning.
 If that happens you can try taking this tablet much earlier in the evening.
-You must consult your doctor if you have any problems with these medications.
+You must consult your back pain specialist if you have any problems with these medications.

-Your doctor usually determines the best doors that you can take as this has side-effects like drowsiness.
+Your doctor usually determines the best dosage that you can take as this has side-effects like drowsiness.

 What other medications are available long term for Chronic Back pain?